gthvn1/gthvn1.github.io/docs/Readme.md

 - [X] wrote the html and JS to check how they interact.
 It is a placeholder for our code.
 - [X] get the result from wasm.
+- [X] implement it in full wasm by hand.
 - [ ] Do more funky things

 **Note1**: To do more funky things we followed the really cool presentation from Ben Smith called